tbrk1608/yelpReviews_SentimentAnalysis/README.md

-## Yelp Reviws Text Mining and Analysis:
+## Yelp Reviews Text Mining and Analysis:

 ### About the Repo ....